Green Local Schools: Lunch scandal

-In September 2019, staff at Green Primary School disposed of a 9-year-old student's hot lunch and replaced it with a cheese sandwich and milk due to his negative lunch money balance.
+In September 2019, staff at Green Primary School disposed of a 9-year-old student's hot lunch and replaced it with a cheese sandwich and milk due to his negative lunch money balance of -$9.
 This, coupled with the fact that it was the student's birthday, led to widespread media scrutiny.
+This was covered by both national and local news.
 Green Local Schools addressed the allegations later that week and reformed its lunch policy after receiving nation-wide criticism.